MarshyKid/Ambient-Listening-FHIR/README.md

 - VS Code REST Client extension, for running `fhir-seed/seed.http`
 - An Auth0 tenant and application
 - An OpenAI API key only when AI features are enabled
+- An OpenAI API key for the IRIS embedding configuration when vector indexing and vector search are enabled

 Confirm the main tools are available: